-Need some inspiration for books to add to your reading list for 2017?
-Check out this MASSIVE list… over 50 suggestions for Christian women in all sessions of life.
+Need some inspiration for books to add to your reading list?
+Check out this MASSIVE reading list for Christian women… over 50 suggestions for Christian women in all sessions of life.
 These are must read books for your year!

 The other day I shared a bit on how I’m fitting in more reading time and the reading goals I have for this year.
 I’ve been asked by many of what exactly I plan to read to meet those goals so today I thought I would share my MASSIVE list with you.

 Note: Yes, it’s a huge list and there is a good chance I may not get to read every single book on this list but I believe in the value of aiming high to reach big goals.
 I am purposely committing myself to read these books this year, especially the ones I have on my bookshelves that are waiting to be read.